koushiroue/encarva/C-Ideation.md

 - Without people to direct, snowstorm will keep piling on
 - End of the Festival means end of the world
 - Idk any other steak
+- Lever is frozen (can be use as a TP2)
 ### Resolve
 - Lighthouse is lit — providing visible light and heat to the area.
 - the snow storm is subsided.
 - ~~the "Snow" in question is a bunch of millions moth-like creature with cotton exterior providing freezing essence~~
+- Lighting is over.
 -